App-vNext/Polly/docs/strategies/fallback.md

 There are many ways to combine multiple strategies together.
 One of the least desired one is the `Execute` hell.

+> [!NOTE]
-**NOTE:** _This is not strictly related to Fallback but we have seen it many times when Fallback was the most outer._
+> This is not strictly related to Fallback but we have seen it many times when Fallback was the most outer.

 ❌ DON'T